uri0l/bioinformatics-dna-sequence-analysis/README.md

 ### Overview

-This project presents a set of bioinformatics tools designed to analyze DNA sequences, detect genetic variants, and construct phylogenetic trees to explore evolutionary relationships between species.
-The project includes several key bioinformatics tasks such as DNA sequence manipulation, genetic code translation, sequence alignment, variant calling (SNPs, indels), and phylogenetic tree construction.
+This project presents a collection of bioinformatics tools designed for analyzing DNA sequences, detecting genetic variants, and constructing phylogenetic trees to explore evolutionary relationships between species.
+It reflects both academic and personal learning experiences gained during the early stages of a bachelor's degree in Bioinformatics.

-This project showcases a comprehensive understanding of bioinformatics concepts, with implementations of core algorithms and methods for real-world biological data analysis.
+The project includes key bioinformatics tasks, including DNA sequence manipulation, genetic code translation, sequence alignment, variant calling (SNPs, indels), and phylogenetic tree construction.
+By integrating these components, the project not only serves as a technical portfolio piece but also demonstrates a comprehensive understanding of bioinformatics concepts through the implementation of core algorithms and methods for real-world biological data analysis.

 ### Objectives